The Indus Dictionary Project

 To go to the dictionary entry for sign number 1117, click on the image.

-The dictionary entry gives you a translation for the sign, and a sample text from the Corpus of Indus Inscriptions, where you can see the sign in use.
+The dictionary entry gives you a translation for the sign, and a example, usually from the Corpus of Indus Inscriptions, where you can see the sign in use.
 It may also contain notes about the etymology of the sign, or about how the sign is used.

 In this instance, the relevant dictionary entry was found by drilling down from Section Header 1.
 If you had not been successful, you would have needed to search for the second component.
 If necessary, repeat steps 1 to 4 to find a different component.